A personalized degree earned through self-directed study

 Students engage closely with their faculty advisors to structure a personalized course of study that enables them to pace their studies to meet their individual needs.
 Whether through in-class discussion, phone conferences, email or other means, faculty teaching in the Old Westbury MALS are committed to helping students explore their interests and complete their studies.

 All students participate in the MALS Core Seminar, which provides a foundation in cross-disciplinary analysis and methodology.
-Offered at Old Westbury each September, the seminar provides a strong foundation students will need to conduct their focused study of an interdisciplinary topic.
+Offered at Old Westbury each September, the seminar provides a strong foundation to prepare students to conduct their pursuit of interdisciplinary knowledge and academic skills.

 Students create their 30-credit degree through an individualized combination of courses developed in consultation with the Graduate Director and faculty advisor.